zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Claire says, “If they,” meaning Ray’s children, “ge t power of attorney . . .”
 Ray interrupts and says, “They would get control of my company and my entire estate.”
 Claire asks, “So what are you going to do? ” Ray responds, “I am going to fight fire with fire.”
 The expression “to fight fir e (fire) with fire” means to attack someone using the same methods or techniques that p erson is using to attack you.
 Ray says, “I’m suing them.”
 “To sue” (sue) som eone means to bring a legal case against someone in front of a judge.

 Claire says, “What for?” meaning what are you suing  them for?
 Ray says, “Fraud, and I can make it stick.”
 “Fraud” (fraud) are lies or actions that are meant to trick another person, to fool another person, in order to  get this other person to give you his money.
-The expression “to make it stick” (s tick) means to demonstrate that it is true, to demonstrate that someone else i s wrong, especially if they are guilty of some sort of crime or offense against the  law.
+The expression “to make it stick” (s tick) means to demonstrate that it is true, to demonstrate that someone else is wrong, especially if they are guilty of some sort of crime or offense against the  law.

 Ray says, “They’re both lacking in common sense.”
 R ay is referring to his two children, saying they are “lacking (lacking) in com mon sense.”
 “To lack” means not to have something, to be without something.
-“Co mmon sense” refers to the normal ability of people to understand the world, t o make rational decisions about the world around them.
+“Co mmon sense” refers to the normal ability of people to understand the world, to make rational decisions about the world around them.
 Ray says, “Everybody knows y ou should never sue an attorney, especially a successful one.”

-We find out in the last sentence that Ray himself i s a lawyer.
+We find out in the last sentence that Ray himself is a lawyer.
 He is an attorney, and he was a successful one.
 He’s saying that his c hildren aren’t very smart.
 They lack common sense because they are trying to s ue their own father who himself is an attorney.
 There is, however, another expression in English that we could use here that Ray may not like, which is: “A person who represents himself in court” – that is, a person who tries to be his o wn attorney, as Ray’s doing – “has a fool for a lawyer.”
 That is, it’s never a go od idea to try to be your own attorney, your own lawyer.

 Now let’s listen to the dialogue, this time at a normal speed.